 In some cases, the effect social media has on body image is negative.
 When people are curating their posts, using filters, and aiming to conform to beauty standards, it can seem easy to get caught up in social comparisons.
 For some, social media use leads to a negative body image or the development of body dysmorphic disorder and eating disorders.
 If you believe you or someone you know has been impacted by social media use, looking at the research behind these impacts may be valuable.

 Social Media And Body Image Statistics

 This number may rise as social media becomes more prevalent in the lives of people of all ages.
-Multiple studies over the years have found a correlation between social media use and negative body image, including one study from the University of Haifa conducted in 2011.
+Multiple studies have found a correlation between social media use and negative body image, including one study from the University of Haifa conducted in 2011.
 Their research found that the more time teenage girls spent on Facebook, the more likely they were to develop a negative body image.

-What Is Body Dysmorphic Disorder?
+What Is Body Dysmorphic Disorder (BDD)?

-Is Body Dysmorphic Disorder An Eating Disorder?
+Is Body Dysmorphia An Eating Disorder?